liamlaverty/24-days-in-umbraco-docker/README.md

 ENTRYPOINT [ "dotnet", "UmbracoDockerProject.dll"]
 ```

+### What's the file doing?
+- Build stage:
+  - Pulls down the base image of dotnet 7.0
+  - Copies the `UmbracoDocker/UmbracoDockerProject.csproj"` csproj into the image
+  - Installs all of its dependencies
+  - Builds the site in Release configuration
+  - Publishes the built application to `/publish`
+- Runtime stage:
+  - Pulls down the base image of dotnet 7.0
+  - Sets the working directory to `/publish`
+  - Copies the content from the build stage into the runtime working directory
+  - Exposes port 80 to allow internet access
+  - Sets the entrypoint for the application to the Umbraco site's DLL

 Once you've created this script, you should be able to run `docker build ./ -t umbraco-in-docker -f dockerfile.umbracosite` to build the image.
 The first time you run this script, it'll take a long time, as it needs to pull down a lot of dependencies.

 Once it's complete, you should be able to open Docker Desktop, click on *Images*, and see an image named `umbraco-in-docker`: